Conditions of Hire

 6. Special Requirements

-Should you have any special requirements for your event (for example, disabled access requirements etc.) these must be discussed with the Room Bookings Office at the time of booking to assess feasibility as a number of the central teaching facilities in the older buildings are unsuitable for the disabled.
+Should you have any special requirements for your event (for example, disabled access requirements etc.) these must be discussed with the Room Bookings Office at the time of booking to assess feasibility as a number of the central teaching facilities in the older buildings are unsuitable for people with disabilities.
 If special requirements come to light less than four weeks prior to the event, then the University cannot guarantee that such requirements will be met, and will not be held responsible for any resulting circumstances.

 The organisers of an event shall be liable for any damage resulting from the event to furniture, fittings, fixtures, equipment or any other property of University College Cork.